Lobz/modding-Rimworld-tutorial/lesson6.md

 dotnet build
 ```

 10. When you press Enter, you should see a message in your terminal, saying you compiled successfully without errors.
-If you do get errors, it might be because you need to download the appropriate version of the .NET sdk.
-Any other error please let me know so I can make this tutorial error-proof!
+If you do get errors, please let me know so I can make this tutorial error-proof!

 11. Check if your mod folder now has a folder called `Assemblies`, containing the file `HelloWorld.dll`.